 The Pennsylvania Department of Environmental Protection has confirmed more than 280 cases of water contamination in the state.
 The state is home to the small town of Dimock, which is a sort of ground zero for fracking.
 Dimock residents suffered serious water contamination and health impacts going back around a decade.
 It was featured in the documentary Gasland, and the state Department of Environmental Protection instituted a 9-mile moratorium on the primary drilling company there after finding that drilling and fracking operations caused water contamination.

-Recently, the Pennsylvania Medical Society called for a statewide moratorium on fracking – unanimously approved by the 300-member House of Delegates – given public health risks and harms.
+In 2016, the Pennsylvania Medical Society called for a statewide moratorium on fracking – unanimously approved by the 300-member House of Delegates – given public health risks and harms.
 Read more